-In 1990, Ado Ahmad Gidan Dabino - writer, and later, actor - became the unlikely hero who provided the catalytic force in the full emergence of the new Hausa writers in the early 1990s.
-Neither the first, nor the best, he nevertheless had the foresight of sending the series of short stories he wrote from around 1985 to 1989 to a German Hausa literary Radio program, Taba Ka Lashe, for which he was paid a token honorarium.
-Each reading lasted about 15 minutes, but it was enough to make his name household amongst Hausa listeners of the program.
-During this time he was undergoing an Adult literacy program conducted by the Agency for Mass Education, Kano.
-His mainstay was sewing, as well as marketing, embroided caps.
+In 1990, Ado Ahmad Gidan Dabino - writer, and later, film producer, and actor - became the unlikely hero who provided the catalytic force in the full emergence of the new Hausa writers in the early 1990s.
+Neither the first, nor the best, he nevertheless had the foresight of sending the series of short stories he wrote from around 1985 to 1989 to a German Hausa literary Radio program, Taɓa Ka Lashe, for which he was paid a token honorarium.
+Each reading lasted about 15 minutes, but it was enough to make his name household amongst Hausa listeners of the programme.
+During this time, he was undergoing an Adult literacy program conducted by the Agency for Mass Education, Kano.
+His mainstay was sewing, as well as marketing embroided caps.
 Eventually his 'fans' started suggesting to him, during informal sessions, that he should put out a collection of his stories into a book, or alternatively, expand on the theme of some of them and make them into a book.

-It was in this period that Ado Ahmad decided to expand one of his short stories into a first novel, Hattara Dai Masoya (1988), while still a student at the Adult Education classes, then aged 23-almost the same age of Abubakar Imam when the latter wrote Ruwan Bagaja in 1933.
+It was in this period that Ado Ahmad decided to expand one of his short stories into a first novel, Hattara Dai Masoya (1988), while still a student at the Adult Education classes, then aged 23 - almost the same age of Abubakar Imam when the latter wrote Ruwan Bagaja in 1933.
 Being also a member of the Kano State English Request Writes and Drama Club, they started giving thoughts to the need for establishment of a mechanism through which their books can be published.
 Obviously the other authors whose books were already in the market had found means of getting printed.

 Ado Ahmad then decided to form an investment company, Raina Kama Ventures, which will be used as a sort of adashi (banking system sustained through members' financial contribution) which will hopefully generate enough to get a book published.
-The company had five members, two of whom were typists and working for the government (and one of whom actually typed all of Ado's early manuscripts).
-Incidentally, the civil servants were also fiction writers, and enjoyed the patronage of a well-established writer, Bashari Farouk Roukbah who offered his orthographic services to them.
+The company had seven members: Muhammad Lawan Isa, Nasiru Mudi Giginyu (both typists and civil servants), Lawan Muhammad, Yusuf Lawan Gwazaye, Shehu Iliyasu Chiranci, Auwalun Gabas and Ado Ahmad Gidan Dabino.
+With the exception of the two civil servants, all were small scale businessmen; for instance, Auwalun Gabas was a tailor, while Ado Ahmad sewed and sold embroidered caps.
+These became the first writer's collective in the new Hausa prose fiction.
+Incidentally, the civil servants were also fiction writers, and enjoyed the patronage of a well-established writer, late Bashari Farouk Roukbah (Hantsi Leka Gidan Kowa) who offered his orthographic services to them.